-In 1954 the1st nuclear-powered submarine, USS Nautilus, was launched and in 1982 Nautilus was designated a National Historic Landmark just south of the maingate, attached to the US Submarine Force Museum.
+The in 1954 launched 1st nuclear-powered submarine, USS Nautilus, is now a National Historic Landmark just south of the maingate, attached to the US Submarine Force Museum.

-As homeport to 15 attack subs and neighbor to a major submarine construction yard, General Dynamics' Electric Boat Corporation, all Officer and Enlisted submariners with the exception of nuclear trained Electronics Technicians (ETs), Electrician's Mates (EMs), and Machinist Mates (MMs), will be stationed at Groton for training, on board an attack submarine or with a pre-commissioning crew for a new submarine.
+NSB New London is homeport to 15 attack subs and neighbor to a major submarine construction yard, General Dynamics' Electric Boat Corporation.
+All Officer and Enlisted submariners with the exception of nuclear trained Electronics Technicians (ETs), Electrician's Mates (EMs), and Machinist Mates (MMs), will be stationed at Groton for training, on board an attack submarine or with a pre-commissioning crew for a new submarine.